cameronapak/open-chat/README.md

 ## Sources

-This project was created with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack), a modern TypeScript stack that combines React, TanStack Router, Hono, and more.
+This project was created with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack).